pulumi/docs/content/docs/reference/programming-model.md

 }
 ```

-If a stack contains any output values which are marked as secrets, their values will not be shown by default (instead they will be displayed as `[secret]` in the CLI).
+If a stack contains any output values which are marked as secrets, their values will not be shown by default.
+Instead, they will be displayed as `[secret]` in the CLI.

 You may pass `--show-secrets` to `pulumi stack output` to see the plaintext value.

 ## Config {#config}